willheisenberg/dice-to-seed-converter/README.md

 To use this program, you will need:

-1. **Dices:** It's recommended to get a few 16-sided dice to generate the necessary random numbers.
+1. **Dice:** It's recommended to get a few 16-sided dice to generate the necessary random numbers.
 2. **Live Operating System:** For security reasons, it's highly recommended to run this program on a live Linux distribution, such as Debian Live.
 This ensures the system is not compromised by malware or other vulnerabilities.